GDPR Related National Laws & Modifications

 Under the law, data controllers as well as data processors must have employees contractually agree to only process personal data for specific purposes, and to ensure data secrecy.
 This is usually done through a short confidentiality and data secrecy agreement signed by each employee.

-In addition, some provisions are especially relevant for employee control measures (e.g. CCTV, IT monitoring, location tracking, whistleblowing hotlines, etc).
+In addition, some provisions are especially relevant for employee control measures (e.g. CCTV, IT monitoring, location tracking, whistleblowing hotlines, etc.).
 Employers are expected to notify the works council (if one exists) of any personal employee data that is being processed automatically along with any data that may be transferred.
 Further, employers may need to get works council approval before processing certain employee data and may need to give the council permission to view employee data for inspections.
 Individual employee consent is required if the works council will be inspecting the data of an individual employee.
+In cases where no works council exists, employers must obtain employee consent to implement control measures and technical systems which affect human dignity (such as: CCTV, IT monitoring, location tracking, whistleblowing hotlines, etc.).